-Operationalizing Cyber Service Management Across an Enterprise and its Supply Chain
+Adopting and Operationalizing DX Best Practices Across an Enterprise Supply Chain

 About itSM Solutions LLC

 Founded in 2002, itSM Solutions LLC is the creator of the Digital Service & Security Management (DSSM) model.
 DSSM is a proactive, collaborative and balanced approach for adopting and adapting the best practices necessary to manage & improve the cost, quality, compliance, security, risk and business continuity of an enterprise digital service portfolio.
 DSSM suite of training, mentoring and certification solutions enables organizations to adopt and adapt a systemic structure for thinking when planning and designing digital services plus the skills to operate as a service provider integrated into the business value chain.